 - So what do the shrimp eat?

 Shrimp eat almost 24 hours per day.
 They eat pretty much anything (even each other).
 The reason for the name Sun Shrimp is pretty simple, the Sun shines into our tanks and promotes a huge amount of different algae, copepods and other low level sea life to grow in our tanks.
-The amazing deep red color Sun Shrimp have when cooked is due to the level of algae and nutrients available in our tanks.
-Kind of like a salad bar for shrimp.
-We also feed shrimp a shrimp feed pellet that is made from wheat, soy, fishmeal, and essential vitamins and minerals.
+The amazing deep red color Sun Shrimp have when cooked is due to the level of algae and nutrients available in our tanks; kind of like a salad bar for shrimp.
+We also feed our shrimp a feed pellet that is made from wheat, soy, fishmeal, and essential vitamins and minerals.

-- You claim to be sustainable, but if you use fishmeal, doesn’t that damage the oceans?
+- You claim to be sustainable, but if you use fish meal, doesn’t that damage the oceans?

-The fishmeal only makes up a small portion of the shrimp feed, and when you consider that shrimp has one of the most efficient FCR (Feed Conversion Ratio’s) around, the actual calculations show that Sun Shrimp actually produce more fish meal then they use.
+The fish meal only makes up a small portion of the shrimp feed, and when you consider that shrimp has one of the most efficient FCR (Feed Conversion Ratio’s) around, the actual calculations show that Sun Shrimp actually produce more fish meal then they use.
 You see, Americans only eat shrimp tails which is only 60% of the shrimp.
 The shrimp heads are used as a valuable ingredient to produce other feeds, and thus Sun Shrimp are a net positive.

 - Why does it take so many people to produce Sun Shrimp?